theqquach/SmartMuseMusicLibraryProject/README.md

 - As a user, I want to add songs to my music library.
 - As a user, I want to add songs to my own playlists.
 - As a user, I want to save a created playlist to my music library.
-- As a user, I want to mark songs as "favourited" and "disliked" so I can see them seperately.
+- As a user, I want to mark songs as "favourited" and "disliked" so I can see them separately.
 - As a user, I want to see all my songs and playlists in my library.